 - Between the one-sided Swipe and two-Sided Swipe, all participants preferred the one-sided swipe.
 They were mainly worried about errors and felt it was easier to understand.

 - All participants understood Show More/Less would increase/decrease the amount of similar content in their feed.
 Some participants thought it would be instantaneous with articles being added/removed immediately, while others thought they would need to refresh the page.
 Most participants thought it would manage content at a topic or category level, like sports, entertainment, baseball, or Cardinals.

-- Participants expected a wide variety of options under the Ellipses/More Options button including hide article, save/share/download article, and refine Show More/Less setting to a specific topic or category.
+- Participants expected a wide variety of options under the Ellipses/More Options button including hiding articles, saving/sharing/downloading articles, and refining the Show More/Less setting to a specific topic or category.